Plan Your Educational Program

 Academic Fresh Start

 Academic Fresh Start is a plan of academic forgiveness which allows undergraduate students to make a clean start upon returning to college after they have been separated from all institutions of higher education for a minimum of four (4) years.
-Students seeking Academic Fresh Start may petition to have grades on all prior course work disregarded in calculating the cumulative grade point average.
+Students seeking Academic Fresh Start may petition to have specific grades on prior Walters State course work disregarded in calculating the cumulative grade point average.
 Academic Fresh Start is a one-time opportunity.
 If a Fresh Start has been granted an any point in the student’s academic career, they cannot apply for Academic Fresh Start a second time.

 To be eligible to apply for Academic Fresh Start at Walters State Community College, the student must: